Institut auf dem Rosenberg: Sport

 Owing to its location between Lake Constance and the Alpstein mountain range, Rosenberg provides daily opportunities to privately train in snow sports during winter with local resorts.
 Ice skating, mountain biking, football, golf, swimming, volleyball and basketball are examples of the numerous sports the school offers.

 Uniform

 There is no official school uniform.
 Students are instead required to dress formally during school hours.
 This applies from Monday to Friday during breakfast, lunch, and academic lessons.
 Smart casual is acceptable at dinner and on the weekend.

 Awards and recognition

-The school was recognised as the "Most Prestigious International Boarding School" in 2019 by Corporate Vision Magazine.
+The school was recognised as the "Most Prestigious International Boarding School" in 2019 by Corporate Vision magazine.

 Notable alumni

 The school operates a strict privacy policy, and does not confirm or deny any names of current or former students.
-Although the case of Mario J. Molina, winner of the 1995 Nobel Prize in Chemistry, is a notable exception.
+An exception was made in the case of Mario J. Molina, winner of the 1995 Nobel Prize in Chemistry.

-Other known alumni include Karl Friedrich, Prince of Hohenzollern, mathematician Walter Rudin, and the playboy photographer Gunter Sachs.
+Other known alumni include Karl Friedrich, Prince of Hohenzollern, photographer and playboy Gunter Sachs, and the mathematician Walter Rudin.
 The exiled Russian businessman Mikhail Khodorkovsky is said to have educated his children at Rosenberg.

 Gademann has claimed that both "Silicon Valley figures" and members of "industrial dynasties" have attended.